monkey-codes/event-driven-architecture-cafe/README.md

 # Event Driven Architecture Cafe
-Sample project that demonstrates using and event driven architecture backed by atom feeds.
-The system consists of 4 microservices: *waiter, kitchen, stockroom and cashier.* Each service is built on top of the [Axon Framework](https://axoniq.io/) and uses [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) for persistence.
+Sample project for my blog post on [event-driven architecture with Atom feeds](https://blog.monkey.codes/event-driven-architecture-with-atom-feeds/).
+The system consists of 4 microservices: *waiter, kitchen, stockroom, and cashier.* Each service is built on top of the [Axon Framework](https://axoniq.io/) and uses [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) for persistence.